Argentine black and white tegu

-The Argentine black and white tegu (Salvator merianae), also known as the Argentine giant tegu, the black and white tegu, or the huge tegu, is a species of lizard in the family Teiidae.
-The species is the largest of the "tegu lizards".
-It is an omnivorous species which inhabits the tropical rain forests, savannas and semi-deserts of eastern and central South America.
+The Argentine black and white tegu (Salvator merianae), also commonly known as the Argentine giant tegu, the black and white tegu, the blue tegu, and the huge tegu, is a species of lizard in the family Teiidae.
+The species is the largest of the "tegu" lizards.
+It is an omnivorous species, which inhabits the tropical rain forests, savannas, and semideserts of eastern and central South America.
+It is native to south and southeastern Brazil, Uruguay, eastern Paraguay, Bolivia, and Argentina.

-Tegus are sometimes kept as pets by humans.
-They are notable for their unusually high intelligence and can also be housebroken.
-Like other reptiles, tegus go into brumation in autumn when the temperature drops.
+Tegu lizards are sometimes kept as pets, being notable for their unusually high intelligence and their relatively gentle nature.
+Like some reptiles, tegus enter brumation in autumn when ambient temperature drops.
 They exhibit a high level of activity during their wakeful period of the year.
-They are the only known reptiles to be partly endothermic.
+They are the only known nonavian reptiles to be partly endothermic during breeding season.

 Tegus fill ecological niches similar to those of monitor lizards, but are only distantly related to them; the similarities are an example of convergent evolution.

-Etymology
+Taxonomy and etymology

-The Argentine black and white tegu is of the Order Squamata and Family Teiidae, which also includes racerunners and whiptails.
-There are nine total genera of tegu, though new taxonomic classifications change, with the Argentine black and white tegu being of the Salvator genus.
+The Argentine black and white tegu is in the order Squamata and the family Teiidae, which also includes racerunners and whiptails.
+Nine genera of "tegus" (though new taxonomic classifications change) are known, with the Argentine black and white tegu being assigned to the genus Salvator.

 The specific name, merianae, is in honor of German-born naturalist Maria Sibylla Merian, a naturalist and artist who studied insects, plants, and reptiles from the 17th to the 18th centuries.